networknext/next/docs/source/next_client_t.rst

 next_client_create
 ------------------

-Creates an instance of a client, binding a socket to the address specified.
+Creates an instance of a client, binding a socket to the specified address and port.

 .. code-block:: c++